hallzy/rpn-calculator/README.md

 >
 > Note that currently it is in decimal mode which is the standard setting.
 >
-> Now we will change to hex mode with the `hex` command:
+> Now we will change to hex mode:
 >
 > ```
 > ===============================================================